2022 Student Competition

 The challenge

-Southside Hereford will provide a vibrant, inspiring and inclusive sports, food and skills community focal point for the people of South Wye.
-Southside is a collaboration between two highly energised established community organisations Growing Local CIC and Belmont Wanderers CIC, and NMITE, all of whom share a common goal to improve the future health, well-being, life-chances and employment skillset of the people of South Wye and Hereford.
+Providing a vibrant, inspiring, and inclusive sports, food and skills community focal point for the people of South Wye.
+Southside is a collaboration between two highly energised established community organisations Growing Local CIC and Belmont Wanderers CIC, and NMITE, all of whom share a common goal to improve the future health, wellbeing, life chances and employment skillset of the people of South Wye and Hereford.

 - Architect or Architectural Technologist